On the Doubt about Margin Explanation of Boosting: The th Margin Bounds

 \end{theorem}

-It is interesting to study the relation between Theorem~\ref{thm:kmar} and previous results, especially for Theorems~\ref{thm:brei} and \ref{thm:wang}.
-It is straightforward to get a result similar to Breiman's minimum margin bound in Theorem~\ref{thm:brei}, by setting $k=1$ in Eqn.~\eqref{eq:kmar:re2}: \begin{corollary} For any $\delta>0$, if $\theta=\hat{y}_{1} f(\hat{x}_{1})>\sqrt{{8}/{|\mathcal{H}|}}$, then with probability at least $1-\delta$ over the random choice of sample $S$ with size $m$, every voting classifier $f$ satisfies the following bound:
+Here, we present the $k$th margin bound to link previous results on margin bounds, and it is interesting to study the relation between Theorem~\ref{thm:kmar} and previous results, especially Theorems~\ref{thm:brei} and \ref{thm:wang}.
+It is straightforward to get a result similar to Breiman's minimum margin bound in Theorem~\ref{thm:brei}, by setting $k=1$ in Eqn.~\ref{eq:kmar:re2}: \begin{corollary} For any $\delta>0$, if $\theta=\hat{y}_{1} f(\hat{x}_{1})>\sqrt{{8}/{|\mathcal{H}|}}$, then with probability at least $1-\delta$ over the random choice of sample $S$ with size $m$, every voting classifier $f\in \mathcal{C}(\mathcal{H})$ satisfies the following bound:

 \end{corollary}